talwrii/ffmpeg-cookbook/README.md

 ffplay -f lavfi 'color=white, drawtext=text=hello:fontfile=\\:style=Bold:fontsize=h'
 ```

-This query uses a fontconfig generic query string `:style=Bold` in the `fontflie` field.
-We need to escape the colon with two backslases.
+This query uses a fontconfig generic query string `:style=Bold` in the `fontfile` field.
+We need to escape the colon with two backslashes.
 We use the draw text filter (example) as before

 ## Italic text